Paliverse/DualSenseX/README.md

 - `VibrateTriggerPulse`
 - `VibrateTrigger`

-When using CustomTriggerValue, there are 17 different state possibilites that are **CASE SENSITIVE** you can apply for:
+When using CustomTriggerValue, there are 17 different mode possibilites that are **CASE SENSITIVE** you can apply for:

 CustomTriggerValueLeftMode=